 Secondly, your Kidneys have a significant impact on your reproductive organ function, including your ovaries.
 In Chinese medicine your Kidneys also include your adrenals, which produce many of your hormones.
 If your Kidney function is not good your natural hormonal balance may be out.

 How do you know if your Kidney function is probably not good?
 You may experience lower back pain, knee pain, feel overly hot or cold or have trouble regulating your temperature .
 You may also have teeth problems, be tired all the time or have low libido.

 Hormonal balance is likely to play a large role in endometriosis.

 But overall, endometriosis is an expression of a woman’s overall health.
 It can be debilitating.
 It can affect your relationships, sex life, your performance at work and your fertility.
 It can also affect your emotions and mental health.

-We improve your blood flow through using acupuncture and Chinese herbs.
+We improve your blood flow through using acupuncture

 Acupuncture redirects blood flow to your pelvic area by signalling your central nervous system to do just that.
 Acupuncture creates a massive endorphin release, which helps relax the blood vessels in the area to also improve blood flow.
 It also improves blood flow to your Liver and Kidneys to improve their function.